The Crossroads Foundation

 Q: How long is the waiting list at Crossroads?

-A: The waiting list period for admission to Crossroads residency can be up to six weeks; however, Crossroads offers fast-track beds with accelerated availability.
+A: Crossroads offers fast-track beds with accelerated availability.
 While on the waiting list, applicants must report in by calling Crossroads every Monday, Wednesday and Friday mornings.

 Q: Does the Crossroads program accept children?